Working at Linkcity: Q&A with Leasha Newman

 What is a common misconception about your role?

 The most common misconception I have come across about lawyers is that our working life is like the TV drama Suits!
 As much as we would all like to think we are as cool and high flying as the likes of Jessica or Harvey and spend most of our days at fancy restaurants with our clients, our job is not quite as glamorous…. and we do a lot more work!

 What do you like most about working at Linkcity?

 The variety and quality of work I have been involved in.
-I have been fortunate enough to be involved in Linkcity’s highest value project, being Phase 3 of Hallsville Quarter, on which we managed to reach financial close in the middle of lockdown.
-In addition to this I have been involved in the estate management of the existing Phases of Hallsville Quarter, as well as leading on the retail elements of the Hallsville Quarter, Bath Court and Canterbury Riverside projects.
+I have been fortunate enough to be involved in Linkcity’s highest value project, Hallsville Quarter Phase 3, on which we managed to reach financial close in the middle of lockdown.
+In addition to this, I have been involved in the estate management of the existing Phases of Hallsville Quarter, as well as leading on the retail elements of the Hallsville Quarter, Bath Court and Canterbury Riverside projects.

 How would you describe life at Linkcity?

 Life at Linkcity is very enjoyable thanks to a combination of the high-quality projects and its people.
-Linkcity is a very accommodating and understanding business, which cares about the wellbeing of its staff which makes the work environment more enjoyable.
-This in turn increases productivity as you feel valued for your efforts.
+Linkcity is a very accommodating and understanding business, that cares about the wellbeing of its staff.
+This always makes the work environment more enjoyable and in turn, increases productivity as you feel valued for your efforts.

 Where do you see yourself this time next year?

 I would like to think that I will be back in the office in more of a ‘normal’ working routine.
-I hope that I will be involved in some more of Linkcity’s exciting new projects and helping to progress them from the early stages to financial close and beyond, taking a lead on some elements of the project.
+I hope to take on more responsibility in Linkcity’s other exciting new projects, helping to progress them from the early stages to financial close and beyond.

 What would you say to someone considering a career in this industry?